markuspriede/CapitalTwo/backend/README.md

 Please deactivate the virtual environment by typing "deactivate" at the console.

+Afterwards, please make sure to delete sqlite database (capitalOne.db) and virtual environment folder before merging into the main branch

 If you installed any new libraries, please use "pip freeze > requirements.txt" to edit to requirements.txt file.